dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/01-testing-minimal-web-api.md

 <img class="cover-image" src="../../.assets/books-inventory/testing-minimal-web-api.jpeg"/>

-# Testing Minimal Web APIs with ASP.NET 🚀

-Writing tests for Web APIs isn’t always fun, but it doesn’t have to be hard.
-In this guide, I’ll show you how to write clean, effective integration tests for an ASP.NET minimal Web API, giving you a solid starting point to build on. 💡

-## Setting Up the Stage 🛠️

-Before we get to testing, we need an API to test.
-We’re keeping it simple - a book inventory with in-memory storage.
-No databases, no heavy frameworks, just a clean ASP.NET minimal API.
+# testing minimal web apis with asp.net

+Testing Web APIs doesn’t need to be a chore.
+No sprawling frameworks.
+No over-engineered test setups.
+Just sharp, focused integration tests that give you confidence.

+Let’s build them.

+## set up a minimal API worth testing ️

+Forget databases.
+Forget layers of abstraction.
+You’re staring at a minimal book inventory API that lives entirely in memory.
+It’s lean.
+Perfect for test-driving.

-Run these commands to set up your solution:
+Run this in your terminal:

 ```bash
 dotnet new sln --name BooksInventory